twilio-labs/twilio-flex-sample-backend/README.md

 3. start server using ```npm start```

 # change log
-v1.2 - migrated repository over to "twili-flex-sample-backend" to be used with other plugins other than outbound dial, inroduced dotenv v1.1 - updated websocket endpoint to reflect its dedicated to outbound calling v1.0 - initial release
+v1.3 - added authentication provider in for websocket using api token provided by twilio via flex v1.2 - migrated repository over to "twili-flex-sample-backend" to be used with other plugins other than outbound dial, inroduced dotenv v1.1 - updated websocket endpoint to reflect its dedicated to outbound calling v1.0 - initial release